Skip to main content

 Common pitfalls

 Cron expressions silently never fire.
 The scheduler does not understand cron.
 A routine with schedule: 0 5 * * * parses fine, registers fine, and never runs.
 There is no error, no warning, no log line.
 If a routine appears to do nothing, the schedule string is the first thing to check.
 Hours without a leading zero never fire.
 The pattern is exact. every day at 9:00 does not match.
 Always zero-pad.
-Capitalised weekdays never fire.
-The schedule string is lowercased before matching, so every Friday at 04:00 works in practice.
+Abbreviated and multi-day weekdays never fire.
+Capitalisation is safe: the schedule string is lowercased before matching, so every Friday at 04:00 works.
 But the parser only matches one full lowercased weekday word. every Fri at 04:00, every Mon-Fri at 09:00, and every weekday at 18:00 do not match.
-Rundock is closed when the schedule comes due.
-The scheduler is in-process.
-There is no catch-up.
-Routines are best suited to cadences the user keeps Rundock running through.
-For routines that must never miss a slot, host Rundock on a VPS or schedule them when Rundock is reliably open.
+Rundock is closed for a whole day.
+The scheduler is in-process, and catch-up is same-day only: a daily routine missed for an entire calendar day is not replayed the next day, and a weekly routine missed on its weekday waits a week.
+Opening Rundock later on the same day is fine, the routine fires then.
+For routines that must run at a particular hour, or on days you might not open Rundock at all, host it somewhere always-on.
 Routines that need their output read.
 Rundock does not capture stdout.
 If the agent does not write its output somewhere durable through tools, the run produces nothing the user can find later.
 Always design routines so the agent writes a trace.
 Two routines on the same agent fire in the same minute.
 Both spawn Claude Code subprocesses concurrently.
 They do not share context or file locks.
 Stagger the schedules unless the routines are genuinely independent and idempotent.
 Routine name changed after first run.
 The routine’s lastRun guard is keyed on agentId:name.
 Renaming a routine creates a new key, which means the new name has no run history and may fire immediately on the next tick if its schedule has already passed.
 To rename a routine without an immediate re-fire, do it just after a known successful run rather than just before the next due time.

 Where to next